datakind/sunlight-bff/README.md

 ./get_events.py john boehner
 ```

-This command will create a data file to store the output json (and subsequent output files)
+This command will create a data folder to store the output json (and subsequent output files)
 as well as a cached folder for reusable data files that aren't output files themselves.